- Academic Grade and Grievance Procedure

 Reporting of Grades by Faculty

-Final grades are reported by course instructors every term and are due 48 hours after the final examination.
+Final grades are reported by course instructors every semester and are due within 3 days after the final examination period ends.
 Final grades cannot be withheld nor can reporting of them be deferred.

 The Office of the Registrar compiles final grades after the close of each semester and each summer term.
 Grades are available in ASAP.
 Students who are removed from, placed on, or continued on academic probation and students who are dismissed from UTSA will receive notification from the Office of the Registrar.